When it comes to waiting on hold, studies have shown that callers don’t have a ton of time to spare.

-2) Offer Alternative Options: According to Software Advice, over 63% of people prefer a call back option to waiting on hold.
-Also, known as “virtual hold”, this feature enables customers to opt out of a call if agents are to busy to answer, but request a return call when one becomes available.
+According to Software Advice, over 63% of people prefer a callback option over waiting on hold.
+Also known as virtual hold technology, this feature enables customers to opt-out of waiting on the phone for an agent, and instead, they can request a return call when one becomes available.

-3) Instruct Agents to Monitor Call Activity: While no good manager would suggest that an agent should speed through a call too quickly or cut any corners, they should, however, encourage them to be as efficient as possible when servicing clients, especially when call volume is high and customers are waiting in their queue.
-But this requires that agents be given proper insight and continually monitor all of the call center’s activities as well as the number of people waiting on hold to ensure they aren't wasting any time that they don’t have.
+While no good contact center manager would suggest that an agent should speed through a call too quickly or cut any corners, they should, however, encourage agents to be as efficient as possible.
+This is particularly important when call volume is high and customers are waiting in their queue.

-5) Give Agents the Right Tools: In order to help a large number of people in a relatively short amount of time, agents must be given the tools and solutions they need to succeed.
-By integrating platforms such as WFM, WFO, customer service management, CRM, and call center software, managers can help streamline the agent desktop and facilitate employees’ access to information.
-And with QA tools such as scripting, whisper and barge-in, agents can be properly guided during every interaction to ensure they’re performing at their optimal efficiency.
+In order to help a large number of callers in a relatively short amount of time, agents must be given the tools and technology solutions they need to succeed.
+By deeply integrating your contact center software with your system of record such as ServiceNow, Salesforce, or Microsoft Dynamics, you can streamline the agent desktop and dramatically improve agents’ instant access to information.

 Modern-day contact centers should also be leveraging voice-based self-service to alleviate agents of simple inquiries that customers can self-resolve.
 Not only does voice self-service free up the queue for calls that truly need the support of a live agent, but it also swiftly solves the customer’s needs without using human resources.